AKSW/InfoboxProvenanceTracking/README.md

 # InfoboxProvenanceTracking
-a tool for tracking the changes of values in infoboxes fro Wikipedia
+A tool for tracking the changes of values in infoboxes from Wikipedia

 # USAGE